jzProg/reactnd-would-you-rather-app/README.md

  - In case of login, user enters username and plain password, the backend compares the 2 hashes and returns a new auth token to the client.

 ## State Preservation
- Due to the simple backend setup, the app state couldn't be preserved in case of refreshes or manually resource request, so in order to solve this issue, i configured the redux store to use the **localStorage** in order to initialize its data (the first time the initial data are fetched from backend, then from a serialized version of state from browser storage).
+ Due to the simple backend setup, the newly created data couldn't be preserved, so in order to solve this issue, i configured the redux store to use the **localStorage** in order to initialize its data (the first time the initial data are fetched from backend, then from a serialized version of state from browser storage).

 ## Initial test users/data